djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

 * Computer Modern Concrete
 * Computer Modern Typewriter

+Each comes in the four variants of regular, bold, italic and bold italic, making twenty files in all.
-As mentioned earlier in this chapter, these fonts are copied to the `font` directory during publishing.
+As mentioned earlier, these are copied to the `font` directory during publishing.
 The `@font-face` CSS at-rules are automatically added to the CSS embedded in the `index.html` file, making these fonts easily avaiable.
 Here is an example from the default style: